fullstack-development/developers-roadmap/frontend/junior-2/time.md

 * How do you set a date component value?
 * How do you calculate a date difference?
 What should be noted when calculating date difference in TypeScript?
 * What are different ways to format a date?
 What is a locale?
-* Is it possible to convert a data in JSON?
+* Is it possible to convert a date to JSON?

 ### Resources